 - Integration must follow industry standards.

 Big Data and Analytics

-- Level 1 - Personalize Intelligence: apply advanced data & analytics to transaction, customer, and other data types to establish a deep understanding of customers and their needs
+- Level 1 - Personalize Intelligence: apply advanced data & analytics to transactions, customers, and other data types to establish a deep understanding of customers and their needs.

-- Level 3 - Personalize Interactions: build intuitive interface and engaging experience across all touch points
+- Level 3 - Personalize Interactions: build an intuitive interface and engaging experience across all touchpoints.

 Digital Start-up culture and talent